sharpshooter90/config-sketchybar/fyi-space.md

 ## Conclusion

-While the display_change event is natively supported by Sketchybar and can be handled directly in an item, our plugin-based approach not only centralizes event logic but also enables dynamic workspace mapping based on the available displays.
+While the display_change event is natively supported by Sketchybar and can be handled directly in an item, our plugin-based approach not only centralizes event logic but also enables dynamic workspace mapping based on available displays.
 This design ensures that your workspace layout adapts to your current monitor setup – grouping workspaces appropriately whether you have a single display or dual displays – and maintains a flexible, maintainable configuration for future enhancements.